trezzuri/erpnext-docs/docs/en/accounts/inter-company-journal-entry.md

 You can select the Accounts which you wish to use in the Inter Company transactions.
 A possible use case would be a company buying goods on behalf of another company.

-Inter company Journal Entries are created using the Journal Entry form in ERPNext.
+Inter company Journal Entries are created using the Journal Entry form in SOMA.
 To access the Journal Entry list, go to: